 Joseph R. Turck, CSA

-Mary was the eldest of Peter and Rachel Gay Turck’s eight children; her brother Joseph R. Turck (1823-1902) was their next oldest.
+Mary (Turck) Clark was the eldest of Peter and Rachel Gay Turck’s eight children; her brother Joseph R. Turck (1823-1902) was their next oldest.
 Joseph was fourteen years old when the family moved from Wayne County, New York to Mequon, Wisconsin.
 Around the year 1848, Joseph moved to New Orleans, Louisiana, where he established himself as a carpenter and, in time, a prominent contractor and builder.
 Why he moved so far from his family in Wisconsin is unknown.
 During the Civil War, Joseph’s name appears on the one extant muster roll of Co.
 I, Confederate Guards, Louisiana Militia, dated March 8 to April 30, 1862; in the Remarks section he is listed “Absent without leave.”
 Even though the Louisiana Militia’s Confederate Guards were considered a “home guard” unit, fit for older men like Joseph—he was almost forty years old at the time—one wonders if his heart was truly in sympathy with the Southern cause.
-It looks like he left his unit just as Union forces were approaching the city, which was fully occupied by Union troops on May 1, 1862
+It looks like he left his unit after less than two months service, and just as Union forces were approaching the city.
+New Orleans was fully occupied by Union troops on May 1, 1862.

-Peter Turck lost track of Joseph during the war.
+Peter Turck lost track of his eldest son, Joseph, during the war.
 On July 25, 1862, Peter penned a distressed, heartfelt letter to Union general Benjamin Butler, then commanding the city of New Orleans, asking him to find his son.
 The letter was received by Butler’s staff and instructions were given to find Joseph; I don’t know if Butler’s soldiers did so.
-Ultimately, Joseph and Benjamin Turck lived through the war and for many decades more.
+Ultimately, both Joseph and Benjamin Turck lived through the war and for many decades afterwards.